Experience

 I've been developing it on and off since I was at university, both as a portfolio piece and as a sort of test-bed for my development ideas.
 I work on it alone, doing code, art and everything else.
 I figure it's an excellent way to get a deep understanding of the whole of the game development process!

-It's written in C++, using several middleware libraries (OGRE, Bullet, irrKlang, OIS).
-The 'engine' part of it is a separate library, 'bengine' (I know), which is also in use by Banditos.
+It's written in C++, using several middleware libraries (OGRE, Bullet, irrKlang, OIS, CEF).
+The 'engine' part of it is a separate library, 'bengine' (I know...), which is also in use by Banditos.
 It has a very flexible game object system based around components, which I have spent a lot of time designing and implementing.

 A local multiplayer stealth game, pitting a team of banditos trying to steal everything they can, against a team of federales trying to stop them.

-Banditos vs. Federales is a game I am developing with some colleagues from Rare, outside of work, for a bit of fun.
+Banditos is a game I am developing with some friends from Rare, in our spare time, for a bit of fun.
 We're massive fans of local multiplayer games, especially cooperative games with competitive undertones.
 Banditos was born out of the need for a perfect lunchtime game to play at work!